BenjaminMannsdoerfer/stratego-web-app/README.md

 # HTWG Stratego Backend

-This is a Backend of [stratego-vue-app](https://benjaminmannsdoerfer.github.io/stratego-vue-app/#/) using Play for the Lecture Web Technologies at HTWG.
+This is the Backend of [stratego-vue-app](https://benjaminmannsdoerfer.github.io/stratego-vue-app/#/) using Play for the Lecture Web Technologies at HTWG-Konstanz.

 ### Stable Java version:
 ```